-- 1. approve the draft Norwich annual business plan for 2016-17; - 2. present the business plan for 2016-17 to the greater Norwich growth board (GNGB) to form the Norwich element of the greater Norwich annual growth programme.
+- 1. recommend to council to approve the draft Norwich annual business plan for 2016- - 2. present the business plan for 2016-17 to the greater Norwich growth board (GNGB) to form the Norwich element of the greater Norwich annual growth programme; and, - 3. agree the proposed changes to the process for engaging communities about the neighbourhood element of CIL.